 Short walks dot the Ganguddy-Dunns Swamp campground.
 One that leaves from the picnic area passes Aboriginal hand stencils thought to be 1000 years old.

-Reminder: Please respect our precious rockart sites and help protect them by not touching the art and avoiding flash photography.
+Reminder: Please respect our precious rock art sites and help protect them by not touching the art and avoiding flash photography.

-Have a Swim in the Cudgegong
+Have a swim in the Cudgegong

 A guy taking a photo of a friend with the Cudgegong river in the background.
 Photo credit: Daniel Tran/DPIE